Introduction

 - Calculating the greenhouse gas (GHG) CO₂ emissions of the trip.

-- Once we finish calculating, we generate a report so we can visually see what categories have the biggest effects.
+- Once we finish calculating, we generate a report so we can visually see which categories have the biggest effects.

 - Support CO₂ offset projects.

-- We offset our trips’ emissions by supporting projects in the Reserva de Biosfera Mariñas Coruñesas e Terras do Mandeo (the first certified ecotourism destination in Galicia).
+- We aim to offset our trips’ emissions from 2025 onwards by supporting projects in the Reserva de Biosfera Mariñas Coruñesas e Terras do Mandeo (the first certified ecotourism destination in Galicia).
 The initiatives focus on:

 - Landscape restoration: tree planting and ecological recovery to capture CO₂.